 - Since all of these scales are modes of A major, maybe that’s really the key.
 Maybe the progression is ii-IV-vi-V. This would make perfect sense, except how can A be the tonic chord if it never once appears in the song?

 Tagg would say: we’re asking the wrong question.
 The song is in all of these keys and none of them.
 The rules of functional harmony are no help.
 Instead, we should ask about the metrical function of the four chords.
 Using Tagg’s terminology, B minor is the tonic because it’s in the tonic position.
-D is the escape chord, F-sharp minor is the medial chord, and E is the incoming chord.
+D is the outgoing chord, F-sharp minor is the medial chord, and E is the incoming chord.
 If you were going to improvise a solo over these changes, you could use any of the five scales mentioned above (they’re all the same seven pitches anyway.)

 How about the chorus of Stevie Wonder’s “Sir Duke“?